Unique Technology for Innovative Continuous Reservoir Monitoring

 Hydrotell was founded in 2020, and is a subsidiary of Hydrophilic AS.

-The main focus of the company will be on the development of tools and services for hydrocarbon producing fields.
-The Hydrotell technology will enable a unique and new level of continuous reservoir monitoring.
+The company focuses on developing tools and services for hydrocarbon-producing fields.
+The Hydrotell technology will enable a unique, advanced level of continuous reservoir monitoring.

-Hydrotell gauges installed in wells will continuously measure the difference in pressure between the hydrocarbon phase and water, thus providing useful information on the distance to the FWL (free-water-level) as a function of time.
-This information can then be used to better plan in-fill drilling programs, or to determine if a section of a specific well should be choked back before water breaks through.
+Hydrotell gauges installed in wells will continuously measure the pressure difference between the hydrocarbon phase and water, providing valuable data on the distance to the FWL (free-water level) as a function of time.
+This information supports better planning of infill drilling programs or to determine if a section of a specific well should be choked back before water breaks through.

 Background